Moths of North Carolina

 Identification

-Field Guide Descriptions: Covell (1984)Online Photographs: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Munroe (1972)
+Field Guide Descriptions: Covell (1984)Online Resources: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Munroe (1972)

 Adult Markings: In this species the ground color of the forewing varies from medium gray to grayish white and is dusted and mottled with fuscous to blackish scales.
 The general effect is a somewhat variegated dull gray wing (Munroe, 1972).
 The antemedial line is weak but evident, and is light gray with fuscous to blackish scales on the distal edge that expand into a small triangular mark at the costa.
 It follows a distinctive course, running obliquely rearward from the costa, but taking a right angle or even acute bend at the posterior margin of the cell.
 It then runs perpendicular to or obliquely forward to the inner margin.
 The postmedial line is fine, weakly denticulate, and runs obliquely rearward from the costa to the obtusely angled median flexure near the middle of the wing, then obliquely forward to the inner margin.
 The orbicular and claviform are short, black dashes, with the latter rather obscured by the dark suffusion on the inner half of the median area.
 The reniform is obscurely X-shaped, black, and connected with a diffuse black spot on the costa at about two-thirds.
 Three dark, diffuse, and more-or-less triangular spots are present on the apical third of the wing.
 These consists of one along the costa just before the apex, one in the subtornal region along the inner margin, and the third near the middle of the outer margin.
 The fringe is gray and checkered with fuscous to grayish black, while the hindwing is light gray to grayish-brown with a lighter fringe that has a sub-basal dark line.

 Scoparia basalis is often confused with Eudonia heterosalis.
 In the former, the whitish AM and PM lines tend to be wider and better defined, and the outer margin has a row of 2-5 black dots.
-In E. heterosalis the outer margin typically has a dark and somewhat triangular-shaped mark near the middle -- along with an adjoining dark, subapical patch -- rather than a distinct row of black dots.
-The two patches are often separated by a pale bar.
+In E. heterosalis the outer margin typically has a dark and somewhat triangular-shaped mark near the middle, along with an adjoining dark subapical patch.
+It lacks a distinct row of black dots as seen in S. basalis, and the two patches are often separated by a pale bar or blotch.
 The fringe of E. heterosalis also tends to be more heavily checkered than that of S. basalis.
 Worn specimens of the two species are often difficult to distinguish, and specimens of these and other similar forms may require dissection based on the degree of wear and phenotypic overlap.

 Forewing Length: 5.5-7 mm (Munroe, 1972)